Jin Se-yeon: 2010–2015: Beginnings and finding successes

 Jin Se-yeon began her career as an idol trainee for girl group Jewelry under Star Empire Entertainment.
 Before long, she started to appear in various TV commercials, which then steered her direction into acting.
 Even though her debut role was in the 2010 SBS drama It's Okay, Daddy's Girl, but her first casting was actually for the 2011 film White: Melody of Death.
 She then acted in the highly-controversial lesbian-themed Drama Special titled Daughters of Bilitis Club and portrayed the teenage version of Han Ji-hye's female lead character in The Duo.

 Her first chance at starring role came when she won the audition for the titular protagonist in the daily drama My Daughter the Flower.
 She cemented her leading actress status with the acclaimed 1930s-setting period drama, Bridal Mask.
 Since then, Jin has been starred in various genres, among them a musical melodrama Five Fingers, medical-espionage drama Doctor Stranger, and romantic-comedy film Enemies In-Law.

 2016–present: Transition leading roles and rising popularity

 In 2016, Jin played the heroine for the summer blockbuster war film, Operation Chromite, alongside Liam Neeson and Lee Jung-jae.
 She was then chosen as the protagonist for MBC's 55th-founding anniversary historical drama directed by a famed director Lee Byung-hoon, Flowers of the Prison.

 In 2018, Jin's popularity started to rise due to her performance in the historical drama Grand Prince.
 The series was a ratings success, becoming the highest rated TV Chosun drama since the network's establishment in 2011.

 In 2019, Jin starred in the fantasy-mystery drama Item as a criminal profiler.
 The same year she was cast in the historical fantasy drama Queen: Love and War.

 In 2020, Jin was cast in the mystery romance drama Born Again alongside Jang Ki-yong and Lee Soo-hyuk.

+Jin made a comeback in 2024 after four-year hiatus with a psychiatrist role in the coming-of-age romantic series Bad Memory Eraser.